Ryo-N7/Ryo-N7.github.io/aboutme.md

 Interested in doing data analysis/visualization with R and SQL for NGOs, charities, non-profits (#DataForGood).

-I have a **MSc. in Industrial-Organizational and Business Psychology** at the University College London (UCL).
+I have a **MSc. in Industrial-Organizational and Business Psychology** from the University College London (UCL).
 During the MSc. my main research interests were in consumer behavior, behavioral economics, and influencing/motivating behavioral change for the public good.

 My interest in R comes from my belief in the need for more **reproducibility** and **accountability** in psychological and consumer research that can be attained by using R, GitHub, and other open-source software/tools to facilitate increased **transparency** between researchers and the general public.
 My main strengths in R are in **data wrangling** and **visualization**, many examples of which you can see throughout my blog posts and my [viz gallery](https://ryo-n7.github.io/visualizations/)!